withfriendsco/why-withfriends/src/posts/memberships.md

 ### Communicating with your members

 Your members are not just passive — they're also your most dedicated customers!
-This is important not just to reduce "churn," but also to give you insights into what your most dedicated customers think about your business.
+Communicating with your members is important not just to reduce "churn," but also to give you insights into what your most dedicated customers think about your business.

 ![Communicating with your members is important.](../images/member-management.png)